b3cubes-sql-examples

 genusKey,

 1. The matched taxon has a lower taxonomic rank than species (subspecies, variety, form).
-You need to trigger an occurrence cube at taxonKey level.
-Your SQL query will look like this:
+We need to work at taxonKey level.
+The SQL query will look like this:

 WHERE